How Adverse Drug Deaths Are Covered Up By Hospitals And The FDA

 During 1995, 206 deaths were attributed to adverse drug reactions on death certificates in the United States, whereas MedWatch tabulated 6,894 fatalities.

-This shows how much hospitals cover-up and have common interests with drug companies.
+This shows how much hospitals cover up and have common interests with drug companies.
 Furthermore, that estimate by MedWatch is also ridiculously low.

 If the hospitals have no interest in recording deaths from adverse drug reactions, and they are the ones that control the death certificates, then the actual number can never be known.
-The death certificate control itself is a primary way that hospitals cover up adverse drug deaths and how they cover up medical errors.
+The death certificate control itself is a primary way that hospitals cover up adverse drug deaths and how to cover up medical errors.

 Method #2: Allocating The Cause of Death to Other Things

-As they are trained to do, hospitals protect the drug manufacturer or may not have even known.
-The FDA estimated that 27,785 deaths were caused by Vioxx.
-However, the fact that the FDA produced this estimate means that the actual number is much higher.
+The FDA estimated that Vioxx caused 27,785 deaths; however, the fact that the FDA produced this estimate means that the actual number is much higher.
 Furthermore, the FDA knew about these Vioxx-caused deaths for years and never forced Merck to pull the drug.